 WHAT IS THE COUNCIL?

 The MCA is a 50-member national peak music organisation for Australia.
 Its members include nominees of major national music organisations, and distinguished individuals expert in various aspects of music.
 The membership structure is designed to ensure representation from a broad range of musical genres, the various levels of music education, and the many ways of documenting music and bringing it before its audiences.
-The MCA is the official Australian representative to the UNESCO International Music Council (IMC), Paris, the world peak music organization, and its Executive Director is the Past President.
+The MCA is the official Australian representative to the UNESCO International Music Council (IMC), Paris, the world peak music organisation.
 It is also a member of the International Network for Cultural Diversity (INCD), Ottawa and the International Federation of Coalitions for Cultural Diversity (IFCCD).
 It categorises its activities as Information Services, Research, Advocacy and Representation, and Project Management.